 “pickup cover” or “camper shell” means a camping body designed to provide an all-weather protective enclosure over the bed of a pickup truck and to be affixed to the pickup truck.
 (66-1-4.17 NMSA 1978)

-12-1-187 TRUCK TRACTOR.
-“Truck Tractor” means every motor vehicle designed and used primarily for drawing other vehicles and not so constructed as to carry a load other than a part of the weight of the vehicle and load so drawn.
+12-1-205 TRUCK TRACTOR.
+“Truck Tractor” means every motor vehicle designed and used primarily for drawing other vehicles and constructed to carry a part of the weight of the vehicle and load drawn.
 (66-1-4.17 NMSA 1978)

-12-1-188 Unclaimed Vehicle or Motor Vehicle.
+12-1-206 Unclaimed Vehicle or Motor Vehicle.
 “Unclaimed Vehicle or Motor Vehicle” means a vehicle or motor vehicle that has been placed in an impound lot by a law enforcement agency or removed to any storage lot by a property owner, and to which no owner or lienholder of record has asserted a valid claim.
 (66-1-4.18 NMSA 1978)